OpenLMIS/openlmis-ref-distro/docs/source/developer-docs/contributionGuide.md

 * The Reference UI supports extension by adding CSS, overriding HTML layouts, adding new screens, or replacing existing screens in the UI application.
 See the [UI Extension Architecture and Guide](https://github.com/OpenLMIS/openlmis-requisition-refUI/blob/master/docs/extention_guide.md).
+* The Reference Distribution is a collection of collaborative **Services**, Services may be added in or swapped out to create custom distributions.
 * The Services can be extended using **extension points** in the Java code.
 The core team is eager to add more extension points as they are requested by implementors.
 For documentation about this extension mechanism, see these 3 READMEs: [openlmis-example-extensions README](https://github.com/OpenLMIS/openlmis-example-extensions/blob/master/README.md), [openlmis-example-extension module README](https://github.com/OpenLMIS/openlmis-example-extension/blob/master/README.md), and [openlmis-example service README](https://github.com/OpenLMIS/openlmis-example/blob/master/README.md#extension-points-and-extension-modules).
-* Customization can also be achieved by adding in or swapping out individual **microservices** in order to provide new or altered functionality.
+* Extra Data allows for clients to add additional data to RESTful resources so that the internal storage mechanism inside a Service doesn't need to be changed.
 * Some features may require both API and UI extensions/customizations.
 The Technical Committee worked on a [Requisition Splitting Extension Scenario](https://openlmis.atlassian.net/wiki/display/OP/Requisition+Splitting+-+Extension+Scenario+Analysis) that illustrates how multiple extension techniques can be used in parallel.